hmrc/agent-authorisation-api/README.md

 ```
 {
   "code": "CLIENT_REGISTRATION_NOT_FOUND",
-  "message": "The Client's registration was not found."
+  "message": "The details provided for this client do not match HMRC's records."
 }
 ```
 ```